MischaU8/yumyum/selections/select-all-edges-tip_k11brFJRp10.md

-select the solid then press Ctrl 2 to convert the solid selection to edges add this technique to your selection toolkit to speed up selecting in plasticity oh look at the time
+select the solid then press Ctrl 2 to convert the solid selection to edges add this technique to your selection toolkit to speed up selecting in plasticity